-4.2 Making the engine ready for Printing.
+2. Making the engine ready for Printing.

-- Turn all the (ink) 2-way valves back to 'I' Position (ink position); (the extreme right hand side valve should already be at 'I' position).
-Make sure the Home Cover is in (open). - Press the PURGE button 2 3 times and check the ink coming out of the print heads.
-If you see any Air Bubbles or Cleaning Solution, do some more purges (Quick Purge or Long Purge). - Take a new lint-free cloth and 'Tap' the print heads (No Wiping or Scratching) making sure: - There are no ink drops left on the print heads. - >> Do not clean with dirty lint free cloth. - Put some media on the bed and turn the Vacuum ON (make sure the media sits flat on the bed. - Do a Head Gap: - Press 'Calib' and then press F6 (for Head Gap). - Press the Left Cursor Key (the carriage will move UP and then left wards).
-Press 1 or 2 times the left arrow to position the carriage above your media. - Press Enter 3 times (with intervals) to complete the Head Gap When Enter is pressed the first time, do a visual check if the Head Gap Sensor has come down. - Also make sure that the media is under the Head Gap Sensor (otherwise the media height will be recorded incorrectly). - Press ESC to go back to OFF LINE MODE screen. - Check & adjust the Parameters (margins): - >> Put the Media Set Bar to down position. - Press F6 (for Parameters). - Go down to 'Margins' & put in the correct values (specially for Left Margin) Also adjust N-point to 'N' & Top Margin to 'zero'
+- Put some media (preferably banner media) on the bed and turn the Vacuum ON (make sure the media sits flat on the bed. - Do a Head Gap: - Press 'Calib' and then press F6 (for Head Gap). - Press the Left Cursor Key (the carriage will move UP and then left wards).
+Press 1 or 2 times the left arrow to position the carriage above your media. - Press Enter 3 times (with intervals) to complete the Head Gap When Enter is pressed the first time, do a visual check if the Head Gap Sensor has come down. - Also make sure that the media is under the Head Gap Sensor (otherwise the media height will be recorded incorrectly). - Press ESC to go back to OFF LINE MODE screen. - Check & adjust the Parameters (margins): - > Put the Media Set Bar to down position. - Press F6 (for Parameters). - Go down to 'Margins' & put in the correct values (specially for Left Margin) Also adjust N-point to 'N' & Top Margin to 'zero'

-- >> Press 'Enter' & move the Media Set Bar back to 'up' position
+- Press 'Enter' & move the Media Set Bar back to 'up' position

-- Turn the Lamps 'ON' (may be, to Half Strength). - Press the F1 to do a Prime Test (Nozzle Test). - If all the nozzles look good, you are ready for printing. - If not, you need to do some more purges (Ink Purge) making sure that Home Cover is in. - >> If the print heads do not come good with Ink Purges, you might have to clean the print heads with Cleaing Solution (using the Solution Valve button on the rear side of the carriage). - ° For this, you need to turn the Solution 2-way valve to 'S' position - ° Turn the Ink 2-way valve to 'S' position - ° Press the Solution Valve button (rear side) - ° Purge Ink after this procedure a.
-Daily Shut Down Procedure.
+Turn the Lamps 'ON' (may be, to Half Strength).

+- Press the F1 to do a Prime Test (Nozzle Test). - >> If all the nozzles look good, you are ready for printing. - >> If not, you need to do some more purges (Ink Purge) making sure that Home Cover is in. - " If the print heads do not come good with Ink Purges, you might have to clean the print heads with Cleaning Solution (using the Solution Valve button on the rear side of the carriage). - ° For this, you need to turn the Solution 2-way valve to 'S' position - ° Turn the Ink 2-way valve to 'S' position - ° Press the Solution Valve button (rear side) - ° Purge Ink after this procedure a.
+Rules and Reasons

-For more information on cleaning routines; see Section C - Maintenance.
+For more information on cleaning routines; see Section D - Maintenance.

-4.3 Shutdown Procedures.
+3. Shutdown Procedures.